Abstract

 Cultural activities, ideas, or products that reflect or target the tastes of the general population of any society.

-A representation of a particular individual.
+A representation of a particular individual, usually intended to capture their likeness or personality.

 The way a figure is positioned.